TL-System/plato/docs/Running.md

 ### Installation

-SSH into `cedar.computecanada.ca` (the main server for Compute Canada) and clone the *Plato* repository to your own directory:
+SSH into a cluster on Compute Canada.
+Here we take [Cedar]((https://docs.computecanada.ca/wiki/Cedar)) as an example, while [Graham](https://docs.computecanada.ca/wiki/Graham) and [Béluga](https://docs.computecanada.ca/wiki/Béluga/en) are also available.
+Then clone the *Plato* repository to your own directory:

 ```shell
 $ ssh <CCDB username>@cedar.computecanada.ca